ozwillo/ozwillo-doc/README.md

 ##### Processing less files

-jekyll-less is not supported by gh-pages, that's why processing less files is done independen	tly from jekyll.
+jekyll-less is not supported by gh-pages, that's why processing less files is done independently from jekyll.

 If you edit the css/main.less file, you should then follow these additional installation steps (after having install node and npm first):
 ```